SkygearIO/skygear-doc/content/js/users.md

 you can access the currently logged-in user using `skygear.currentUser`.

 If your app does not require the user to create an account before using your app, you can sign up the user anonymously.
-An user that is signed up anonymously does not have a username, email, nor a password.
+A user that is signed up anonymously does not have a username, email, nor a password.
 You can add a username, email and/or password to a user after signing up.